-250 due to a larger spatial coherence of the inversion signal compared to the MTE product.
+The importance of the spatial scale of analysis on the IAV{NEE} has been explored for both Fluxnet sites and the global products (i.e. MPI-MTE and Jena Inversion) (Figure 4).
+The two global products show a good agreement at the native Inversion resolution $(5^{\circ}x3.75^{\circ})$ and at global level, when only one global value is retrieved by spatially averaging all the pixels of the original maps.
+For the MPI-MTE product, the observed IAV is decreasing regularly at decreasing map resolution.
+On the contrary, the Jena Inversion shows a rapid descent followed by a stabilisation.
 Fluxnet sites and their aggregation at increasing distance also show a decreasing IAV with higher values compared to the global products.
-The slope of the lines in Figure 4 reveals the degree of spatial compensation between anomalies (steeper slopes are generated by stronger compensation and therefore lower spatial coherence), which leads to a decrease of IAVNEE at the increase of the spatial extent of the observations.
-Among the three products MPI-MTE shows the more gentle slope and therefore the larger spatial coherence of the anomalies.
+The slope of the lines in Figure 4 reveals the degree of spatial compensation between anomalies (steeper slopes are generated by stronger compensation and therefore lower spatial coherence), which leads to a decrease of IAV{NEE} at the increase of the spatial coherence of the anomalies.
 This is possibly due to the missing representation of land disturbances in the MTE methodology, which may ultimately lead to an overestimation of the spatial coherence in the land CO2 flux anomalies.

-The fractions of IAVNEE generated either by temporal trends or by annual anomalies-residuals are summarized in Fig. 5 for the two global gridded products.
-For MPI-MTE, more than 80% of the IAV is explained by anomalies-residuals at all latitudes.
-Only in limited zones like Congo and Western Amazonia, MPI-MTE shows a relative minimum in the importance 260 of residualsanomalies, but this global product might underestimate the total variability in these zones (see Fig. 1b).
-Anomalies-Residuals explain the largest share (between 62 and 90%, average 77%) of the temporal variability also in the Jena Inversion, with a higher relevance of trends in the southern hemisphere.
-The inversion product shows several hotspots of trend-driven variability, like Ssouth Africa, sSouth America and northern Eurasia that is indeed reported as an area or-of increasing productivity in the last decades.
-In the interpretation of these results it is important to consider that MPI-MTE is 265 generated by the statistical upscaling of Fluxnet data, using climate and FaPAR as predictors.
-This methodology relies on the assumption of a constant ecosystem response to climate drivers and for this reason the product cannot reproduce the influence of some\environmental factors (e.g. increasing CO2 concentration or nitrogen deposition) that may alter these responses but and that are not reflected in input variables like climate or FaPAR.
-On the contrary, inversion products do not make any assumption on the climate dependence of ecosystem functioning, but include also emission from land management 270 and land use change that may hide or emphasize the NEE trends.
-In summary, it is important to notice that, despite the important climate trends, in the last 30 years the temporal variability of the land carbon balance has been driven by annual nalies residuals, confirming the dominant role of climate variability on the terrestrial C budget (Le Quéré et al., 2014).
+The fractions of IAV{NEE} generated either by temporal trends or by annual residuals are summarized in Fig. 5 for the two global gridded products.
+For MPI-MTE, more than 80% of the IAV is explained by residuals at all latitudes.
+Only in limited 235 zones like Congo and Western Amazonia, MPI-MTE shows a relative minimum in the importance of residuals, but this global product might underestimate the total variability in these zones (see Fig. 1b).
+Residuals explain the largest share (between 62 and 90%, average 77%) of the temporal variability also in the Jena Inversion, with a higher relevance of trends in the southern hemisphere.
+The inversion product shows several hotspots of trend-driven variability, like South Africa, South America and northern Eurasia that is indeed reported as an area of increasing productivity in the last decades.
+In the 240 interpretation of these results it is important to consider that MPI-MTE is generated by the statistical upscaling of Fluxnet data, using climate and FaPAR as predictors.
+This methodology relies on the assumption of a constant ecosystem response to climate drivers and for this reason the product cannot reproduce the influence of some environmental factors (e.g. increasing CO_2 concentration or nitrogen deposition) that may alter these responses and that are not reflected in input variables like climate or FaPAR.
+On the contrary, inversion products do not make any assumption on the climate dependence of ecosystem 245 functioning, but include also emission from land management and land use change that may hide or emphasize the NEE trends.
+In summary, it is important to notice that, despite the important climate trends, in the last 30 years the temporal variability of the land carbon balance has been driven by annual residuals, confirming the dominant role of climate variability on the terrestrial C budget (Le Quéré et al., 2014).